ralphwetzel/theonionpack/README.md

 |---|---|
 | **Monitor...** | Open The Onion Box, the dashboard to monitor your relay.
 Default (right click) action.
 | Relay Control |
 | Edit configuration file... | Opens *torrc*, the configuration file of your relay.
-You may edit & save this file to change the setup of your Tor Relay.
+You may edit & save this file to change the setup of your Tor relay.
-| Show logfile... | Show the log messages of your Tor Relay.
+| Show logfile... | Show the log messages of your Tor relay.
 This might be useful in case of trouble!
 | Reload relay configuration...| If you've edited *torrc* to modify the configuration definition of your relay, you need to reload this configuration into the relay.
 | Stop! | Terminate The Onion Pack

 ## First Steps
 By intension the Tor instance **initially** installed by The Onion Pack is **not operating in Relay mode** - yet as a Tor client.

-If you then decide to establish a relay, edit the configuration file: **Tray menu > Relay Control > Edit configuration file...**
+If you deliberately decide to establish a relay, edit the configuration file: **Tray menu > Relay Control > Edit configuration file...**
 This will open an editor window - showing an empty file.

-Prerequisite to become a relay is the definition of an *ORPort*:
+Prerequisite to become a relay is the definition of an [*ORPort*](https://2019.www.torproject.org/docs/tor-manual.html.en#ORPort) :
 ```
 ORPort 9001
 ```
 > Remember to define the port number in accordance to your port forwarding settings established at your router!

-Additionally you should at least give a name to your relay and define the *ContactInfo* parameter.
+Additionally you should at least give a name to your relay and define the [*ContactInfo*](https://2019.www.torproject.org/docs/tor-manual.html.en#ContactInfo) parameter.

 ```
 ORPort 9001